 TPEP certificate renewal requirement: Beginning on September 1, 2019, renewal applications for professional and continuing teacher, administrator, and CTE certificates must document completion of at least 15 clock hours, or at least one goal from an annual professional growth plan (PGP), related to the knowledge and competency of the teacher and principal evaluation criteria or system.
-This is not required for residency certificate renewal.
+This is not required for residency or initial certificate renewal.

 The TPEP certificate renewal requirement is considered to be met by holders of a valid National Board Certificate.

 Please note: This requirement is not for a “TPEP 101” type of course every five years.
 The requirement is that the professional development is aligned to at least one of the state eight TPEP criteria.